ringzer0x00/wassilly/README.md

 `make proofs`

 from the root directory.
 Again, this **might** require root privileges.
-It will build a dedicated Docker container with the LEAN toolchain, and compile the proofs.
+It will build a dedicated Docker container with the LEAN proof assistant toolchain, and type-check the proofs.
 A green or red log will show, stating the success or fail of the proof.

 *This build is faster (**~1.5 minute**).*